 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.

 At least once a year, vacuum your electric baseboard heaters to remove as much dust as possible.
 If dust builds up, it will prevent your heater from operating as efficiently as it could.
 You may notice a burning smell, and although the heater is heating up, it’s not warming the room.
 According to Hunker, there are just a few simple steps involved in cleaning an electric baseboard heater:

-Step 1: Move away anything near the electric baseboard heater so you have clear access to the unit.
+Move anything near the electric baseboard heater away so you have clear access to the unit.
 Make sure any vents or outlets are free of any obstructions before you start cleaning.

-Step 2: Make sure there is no power going to the unit prior to cleaning.
-This means you either turn off and unplug the self-contained unit, or shut the power off at the electrical panel.
+Make sure there is no power going to the unit prior to cleaning.
+This means you either turn off and unplug the self-contained unit or shut the power off at the electrical panel.

-Step 3: Mix together a solution of water with any type of household cleanser or detergent, in a bucket, so it is mildly frothy.
+Mix a solution of water and any type of household cleanser or detergent in a bucket, so it is mildly frothy.
 Soak a soft cloth in the solution, wring it out well, and then wipe down the front of the baseboard heater.

-Step 5: Attach a brush attachment to your vacuum cleaner, and vacuum up any remaining dust or debris within the face of the baseboard heater.
+Attach a brush attachment to your vacuum cleaner and vacuum up any remaining dust or debris within the face of the baseboard heater.

-Most experts seem to agree that electric baseboard heaters have an average life expectancy of about 20 years.
-However, as with most things, they could last much longer, with proper maintenance.
+Electric baseboard heaters have an average life expectancy of about 20 years.
+However, as with most things, they can last much longer with proper maintenance.